 - Proceed: To take immediate action to pursue commitment in support of Race to Resilience, and has an active and functional secretariat able to request and monitor members

-For more information on the criteria, please see here.
+For more information on joining the Race, as well as the criteria, please see here.